I may earn a commission if you click on links in this post and make a purchase.

 The Tried & True Favorite

 We’ve all seen it, probably given and been given the jar covered with a piece of fabric and a canning ring.
 It’s basic, pretty, and easy.
-Nothing at all wrong this, make it even better by tying on a pretty label.
+Nothing at all wrong with this, make it even better by tying on a pretty label.

 The Upcycled Canning Lid Label